Amy Adams Oscar photos

 Darren Aronofsky movies

-Below is the full list of films – including shorts (the first four titles) – directed by the Brooklyn-born (Feb.
+Below is a list of notable films directed by the Brooklyn-born (Feb.
 12, 1969) Darren Aronofsky.*

 - Black Swan (2010).